Entrance Passes

 Valid for one full year from the month of purchase.
 Permits access to the Great Falls area of the C&O Canal National Historical Park in Maryland and Great Falls Park in Virginia.
 The annual pass allows entrance for the pass holder and additional passengers in a single private non-commercial vehicle, or pass holder plus three adults when entering on foot or bicycle.

 Come experience the national parks!
-On six days in 2024, all National Park Service sites that charge an entrance fee will offer free admission to everyone.
-Mark your calendar for these entrance fee–free dates in 2024:
+All National Park Service sites that charge an entrance fee will offer free admission to everyone (other fees, including timed entry or reservation fees, may apply).
+Mark your calendar for these entrance fee-free dates:

 Your Fee Dollars at Work